Complete Guide to Purple Shamrock Care and Growth

 πŸ’€ Purple Shamrock Dormancy (The Most Misunderstood Stage)

-This is the single most important section of this guide, because nine times out of ten when someone says their Oxalis "died," it was actually just dormant.
+This is the most important section here, because nine times out of ten when someone says their Oxalis "died," it was actually just dormant.

-1. Trim back the dead foliage at the base with clean scissors.
+1. Trim back the dead foliage at the base.

-2. Cut watering by at least half.
-The soil should stay barely damp, never wet.
-Some growers let it go fully dry.
+2. Cut watering by half.
+Soil should stay barely damp, never wet.

 3. Stop fertilizing completely.

-4. Move it to a slightly cooler, lower-light spot if possible, though this is not strictly required.
+4. A cooler, lower-light spot can help but is not required.

 5. Wait.
-After 4-6 weeks you will see small green or pinkish shoots pushing up through the soil.
+After 4-6 weeks, small green or pink shoots push up.

-6. Resume normal watering and feeding once new leaves appear and start opening.
+6. Resume normal watering and feeding once new leaves open.

-You can sometimes coax the plant out of dormancy early by moving it to a brighter, slightly warmer spot and watering it well.
-Do not force this more than once a year, since a real rest period actually strengthens the bulbs and produces fuller growth afterward.
+You can sometimes nudge the plant out of dormancy early with brighter light and a good drink, but a real rest strengthens the bulbs and gives fuller growth afterward.

 🌸 Purple Shamrock Flowers (Indoor Blooming)